kharneit/yaml2tk/README.md

 > this module instead uses `children_loader` arguments, to set it once for all children, as all children elements
 > anyways must use the same loader.

+> On some tkinter method calls for the loader, like column- or rowconfigure, you might have multiple method calls
+> applied to the same object.
+In this case, you need to pass the sequence_methods argument as a list, else the dictionary
+> key will be overwritten by the last entry in your configuration.

 ## Implementation
 You can instanciate the window like in this example:
 ```